HVAC, Business Tips

 The “HVAC Contractor Business Model” recommends using an HVAC service agreement as a way to increase the sales of home energy upgrades as well as standard HVAC equipment.
-From interviews with HVAC contractors working in the field and industry experts, the Better Buildings program determined an HVAC business must secure roughly 500 service contracts to be considered sustainable.
+From interviews with air conditioning and heating contractors working in the field and industry experts, the Better Buildings program determined an HVAC business must secure roughly 500 service contracts to be considered sustainable.

-Here’s what you’ll learn in this fundamental guide to creating a HVAC maintenance contract program for your heating, A/C and ventilation customers:
+Here’s what you’ll learn in this fundamental guide to creating an HVAC maintenance contract program for your heating, A/C, and ventilation customers:

 5 business benefits of an HVAC service contract

 How to sell customers on top 5 reasons to consider an HVAC maintenance agreement

 Create an HVAC maintenance contract template that converts customers

 5 Ways an HVAC Service Contract Benefits Your Business

 There’s a reason so many HVAC service companies rely on HVAC service agreements or club memberships to bolster their bottom line.
 In addition to making more money, you’ll see additional business benefits when you create the right HVAC service contract for your company.

 The biggest benefit HVAC service contracts offer your business is an increase in profitability.
 HVAC maintenance agreements provide a consistent flow of repair and tune-up work for a more reliable avenue of income.
 They also increase company profits by converting leads and one-time service calls into repeat customers.

 A steady stream of repair jobs helps HVAC contractors maintain consistent revenues, and dedicated service contracts create that steady stream, according to the“HVAC Contractor Business Model” report.